 - Place the flank in a nonreactive (glass, ceramic, stainless steel) container or a resealable plastic bag.
 Spoon 4 tablespoons of chimichurri sauce on top of it and spread it evenly all around; flip the meat over a few times to coat.
 Marinate at room temperature for 1 hour or in the refrigerator for at least 2 hours or overnight.

-- Allow meat to come to room temp before proceeding (about ½ hour out of the fridge); preheat grill to high (gas grill or charcoal - whichever is your preference).
-Sprinkle with salt and pepper and grill for 3-4 minutes per side (5-6 minutes per side), until it is lightly charred on the outside and medium-rare inside (or to your liking).
+- Allow meat to come to room temp before proceeding (about ยฝ hour out of the fridge); preheat grill to high (gas grill or charcoal - whichever is your preference).
+Sprinkle with salt and pepper and cook for 3-4 minutes per side (5-6 minutes per side) until lightly charred on the outside and medium-rare inside (or to your liking).

 - Let chimichurri steak rest for 5 minutes before slicing.
 Slice against the grain on a cutting board; spoon flavorful chimichurri sauce on top or serve on the side.